Welcome Peter Stoicheff

 The University of Saskatchewan is pleased to announce that Peter Stoicheff will become our 11th president in our 108-year history when his term commences on October 24, 2015.

-An active scholar throughout his career, Stoicheff has served in national and provincial leadership roles with respect to research, scholarly and artistic work, including serving on the Social Sciences and Humanities Research Council (SSHRC) National Committee and the SSHRC Doctoral Fellowships Committee.
-In his administrative and academic roles, he was the university’s SSHRC co-ordinator and oversaw creation of the U of S Digital Research Centre and the Interdisciplinary Centre for Culture and Creativity.
+An active scholar throughout his career, he is highly regarded internationally for his work on modern literature, and his exploration of the history of the book and its future in a digital age.
+Peter has served in national and provincial leadership roles in research, scholarly and artistic work, including on the Social Sciences and Humanities Research Council (SSHRC) national committee and the SSHRC Doctoral Committee.
+He oversaw the creation of the U of S Digital Research Centre and the Interdisciplinary Centre for Culture and Creativity.
 He received the university’s Graduate Supervisor Award in 2002.

-A classical guitarist and composer, he has produced two acoustic guitar albums, Cantos I and Ethereal Steel.
-Since 2013, he has served on the Remai Modern Art Gallery of Saskatchewan Board of Trustees.
+A classical guitarist and composer, Peter has produced two acoustic guitar CDs, Cantos I and Ethereal Steel.

-Peter and his wife Kathryn Warden, director of research profile and impact at the U of S, are longtime residents of Saskatoon and have two children, Alixandra and Christopher.
+Peter and his wife Kathryn Warden, director of research profile and impact at the University of Saskatchewan, are long-time residents of Saskatoon and have two children, Alixandra and Christopher.